-The costs of living crisis, increasing energy cost and continued supply chain issues have had an impact on performance during 2022/23 in particular arrears and customer satisfaction.
-In addition, Bield implemented a new housing management system in November 2022 and will be further developing its data analysis to support improvements is key performance indicators next year.
-The financial ratios quick ratio remains strong due to high cash balance at the end of the year.
-The surplus has fallen below the target due to the economic pressures throughout the year in particular the inflationary cost of repairs and maintenance.
+Bield implemented a new strategic performance management framework in the year to deliver its new strategy and monitor business health performance.

+The financial ratios quick ratio remains strong due to a high cash balance at the end of the year.
+The surplus has fallen below the target due to the economic pressures throughout the year, in particular the inflationary cost of repairs and maintenance.